 Note: It is your legal obligation to manage your list of candidates enrolled in Continuous Check.
-You must be certain to both obtain the required consent before enrolling them, and to remove them from the service when they begin an Adverse Action process, or are removed from your platform.
+You must obtain the required consent before enrolling them, and you must remove them from the service when they begin an Adverse Action process or are removed from your platform.

 Work with your legal counsel to ensure that your Continuous Check process remains compliant with all applicable laws and regulations.

 When a Candidate is no longer part of your workforce, it is your responsibility to manually unenroll them from Continuous Check.
 However, if you begin an Adverse Action process for the Candidate using the Checkr dashboard, they will be automatically unenrolled.

 Work with your legal counsel to establish a working protocol for managing your unenrollment process.

 Checkr allows you to add Tags to a Report, download a shareable PDF, and review the actions taken during Report generation.